 In western culture we tend to give much greater precedence to our physical body as the most ‘valid’ aspect of our wellbeing, and often not as significantly recognising the more subtle, but yet equally as important mental, emotional and ‘spiritual’ levels of our pain and discomfort in life.
 Acupuncture treats all levels of your being.

 Looking at our relationship to Yin & Yang and the natural environmental forces that act on us and move us through life.
-Living in modern day, shielded environments from nature can really skew our awareness and attunement to natural flow and compromise our health.
+Living in modern day, shielded environments from nature can skew our awareness and attunement to natural flow and compromise our health.
 How attuned are you?

 Sometimes the obstructions in our life moving forward originates ‘internally’ – within the body itself.
 Other times it’s due to the ‘external’ circumstances around us, and we need to learn to manage both.
-I look at the nature of ‘internal’ state and how it influences how we see the world.
+I look at the nature of our ‘internal’ state and how it influences how we see the world.

 ‘We live in a great universal ‘One’.
 Within that ‘One’ in any given moment you have a place, where in balance your energy meets the world to enable you to be fully whole, to feel at ‘One’.
 It’s a path of exploration, where our energy will constantly moment to moment lead us and be drawn toward those energies and vibrations which lead to balance and health.